-The next time someone says that God doesn’t give us more than we can handle, point them to Judges chapter seven.
-God instructing Gideon to take on over 100,000 enemy soldiers with just 300 fits in the “more than you can handle” category.
+The next time someone says that God doesn’t give us more than we can handle, point them to Judges 7.
+God’s instructing Gideon to take on over 100,000 enemy soldiers with just 300 fits in the “more than you can handle” category.
 Imagine how Gideon and his servant, Purah, must have felt trying to come to grips with a humanly impossible assignment.

-Standing on the side of Mount Gilboa, Gideon gazed over the Plain of Jezreel, which sprawled beneath him northward toward the Hill of Moreh.
-The plain was a sea of tents, teeming with more than 100,000 Midian warriors.
+Standing on the side of Mount Gilboa, Gideon gazed over the Valley of Jezreel, which sprawled beneath him northward toward the hill of Moreh.
+The valley was a sea of tents, teeming with more than 100,000 Midian warriors.

-Oddly, the Lᴏʀᴅ considered these odds still too much in Israel’s favor.
-So in obedience to the Lᴏʀᴅ’s instruction, Gideon brought his small, thirsty army down to the Spring of Harod.
+Oddly, the Lord considered these odds still too much in Israel’s favor.
+So in obedience to the Lord’s instruction, Gideon brought his small, thirsty army down to the spring of Harod.
 And he gave his servant, Purah, the strangest command of his brief military career: “Observe all the men as they drink.
 Have every man who laps his water like a dog stand off to the side.”

 It wasn’t long before Purah emerged from the trees.
 “So what’s the total?”